blink753/470moodytunes/README.txt

 lyrics.json - the file that holds all of the lyrics that we collected so far utils.py - some simple utilities

-to run the crawlers you will need to install the following modules:
+To run the crawlers you will need to install the following modules:

 pip install beautifulsoup4